gamex-network/gamex-network.github.io/docs/seminars.md

 # Online Seminar Series

-GAMEX hosts an online seminar series throughout 2026 to stimulate scientific exchange within the network and beyond, in partnership with the Glasgow–Edinburgh Extremes Network ([GLE²N](https://glen-scotland.github.io/glen/)) and the Community of Italian Researchers Connecting on Extreme Value Statistics ([CIRCE](https://circe-site.github.io/site/)).
+GAMEX hosts an online seminar series throughout 2026 to stimulate scientific exchange within the network and beyond, with the support of the Glasgow–Edinburgh Extremes Network ([GLE²N](https://glen-scotland.github.io/glen/)) and the Community of Italian Researchers Connecting on Extreme Value Statistics ([CIRCE](https://circe-site.github.io/site/)).

 ## Program